 This latter possibility is questionable if the filing refers only to an application in a language that is not an official language of the Office, the R40 (3) EPC not foreseeing the correction (nevertheless, this seems logical, especially with regard to R7 EPC).

-Section 1.5.
-Special case of a deposit on a holiday
+Special case of a holiday deposit

 If a patent application is filed on a public holiday or a closing day of an EPO office (eg fax filing on a Sunday), it is questionable whether the filing date is shifted to the next business day .